 Trichopterans (caddisflies) are also associated with more pristine waters and better habitats, so higher counts of caddisflies are associated with better ecological conditions.
 At least one taxon must be collected in order for the SCI metric to be above zero.
-This metric was zero twice at HCSW-2 in 2010.
-The greatest number of caddisfly taxa in any sample in 2010 was 4.5 (vial average) (in September at HCSW-3 and in November at HCSW-4).
+This metric was not zero in 2012.
+The greatest number of caddisfly taxa in any sample in 2012 was six (in December at HCSW-1).
 According to Fore (2004), caddisfly taxa ranged from zero to eight in samples used for calibrating the SCI protocol, with most samples having four or fewer taxa.
-This is quite comparable to the observed pattern from Horse Creek in 2010 (Table 20).
-When considered over time from 2003 to 2010,

-Trichoptera taxa were variable over time at each station, with their scores increasing over time (Kendall Tau = 0.27, p < 0.05).
-Trichoptera scores also increased at HCSW-4 from 2003 to 2010 (Kendall Tau = 0.69, p < 0.05).
-Overall, scores were significantly lower at HCSW-2 than other stations (ANOVA: F = 9.95, p < 0.0001, Duncan's multiple range test: p < 0.05).
-Examples of common caddisfly species found in Horse Creek in 2010 were Cheumatopsyche sp., Hydrophyche rossi, Neotrichia sp.
+This is quite comparable to the observed pattern from Horse Creek in 2012 (Table 21).
+When considered over time from 2003 to 2012, Trichoptera taxa were variable over time at each station, with their scores increasing over time (Kendall Tau = 0.37, p < 0.05).
+Trichoptera scores also increased at HCSW-1, HCSW-3 and HCSW-4 from 2003 to 2012 (Kendall Tau = 0.58, 0.59, and 0.66, respectively, p < 0.05).
+Overall, scores were significantly lower at HCSW-2 than other stations (ANOVA: F = 15.30, p < 0.0001, Duncan's multiple range test: p < 0.05).
+Examples of common caddisfly species found in Horse Creek in 2012 were Cheumatopsyche sp., Neotrichia sp., and Hydropsyche rossi.